dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

    >Note:
    >
-   >- Starting from v8.8 of DBR, the SDK also offers **xcframeworks** for iOS development.
+   >Starting from v8.8 of DBR, the SDK also offers **xcframeworks** for iOS development.

 - **DynamsoftCameraEnhancer.framework** or **DynamsoftCameraEnhancer.xcframework** (Optional): <a href="https://www.dynamsoft.com/camera-enhancer/docs/introduction/" target="_blank"> Dynamsoft Camera Enhancer (DCE) module</a> for getting video frames from mobile cameras.
 Provides APIs for camera control, camera preview, and other advanced features.
    >Note: